EDMdesigner/EDMdesigner-API-Doc/README.md

 ___

 ### edmDesignerApi.getDefaultTemplates(callback, onErrorCB)
-You can get the default templates povided by EDMdesigner by calling this funciton.
+You can get the default templates povided by your templater user by calling this funciton.
+It means that if you have a user called templater, this route will result its projects.
 #### Parameters:
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails